Elon, North Carolina

 Many people think that they are carnal Christians when they are not Christians at all.
 If you go to church on Sunday but live like the devil the rest of the week, you are probably not saved.
 Some have even been taught the lie that if you are saved, you have eternal security and if you have eternal security, then it doesn’t matter how you live, because you are going to go to heaven anyway.

 You might was well live like the devil.
 Paul would say that you are just deceiving yourself.
 The wicked will not inherit the kingdom.
 Just going to church, even regularly, and getting baptized will not save you.
 You can’t live any way you want and go to heaven.
 That is not eternal security.
 It is antinomianism.

 2) When you get saved, there is a change in your life.

 After giving this long list of sins, Paul says “and such were some of you”.
 Some of the Corinthians lived like this before they became Christians.
 That is what some of them WERE (past tense) but they are no longer that.
 There are different because at salvation three things happened.
 They were washed (which you need because sin makes you dirty and salvation makes you clean), sanctified (set apart to God positionally) and justified.

-Note the three buts in the text.
+There are some BIG BUTS in this passage.
+Notice three in this one passage alone.
 And such were some of you: BUT ye are washed, BUT ye are sanctified, BUT ye are justified in the name of the Lord Jesus, and by the Spirit of our God (I Corinthians 6:11 KJV).
 The KJV follows the Greek text here.
 You can’t separate religion from morality.
 As James says, faith without works is DEAD.
 If you are genuinely saved, there is going to be a change in your life.
 If you are different on the inside and you have been genuinely saved, you will be different on the outside.

 3) Not everyone will inherit the kingdom.